Reading Tutor or Family Education Volunteer - READWS

-The Augustine Literacy Project/Winston-Salem trains and supports volunteer tutors who provide free, long term, one-to-one instruction using the Orton-Gillingham approach and Wilson Reading System materials.
+READWS trains and supports volunteer tutors who provide free, long-term, one-to-one instruction using the Orton-Gillingham approach and Wilson Reading System materials.
 Our tutors work with students in Forsyth county, North Carolina including Winston-Salem, Kernersville, Clemmons, and Walkertown communities.

-We serve low-income children and teens who are reading, writing and spelling below grade level in the Winston-Salem area .
+We serve low-income children and teens who are reading, writing and spelling below grade level and attend public school in the Winston-Salem/Forsyth County School system.
 The students we teach are recommended by parents, teachers, guidance counselors and other staff members in the public school system.

 Join our Augustine Tutoring Family

 Augustine Tutors are incredible people.
 They work for free.
-They are retired teachers, young parents and people dedicated to our community.
+They are retired teachers and professionals, parents and grandparents, and people dedicated to our community.
 Their hearts are fully open to those they tutor.
 No previous teaching or tutoring experience is required, only a desire to change the life of a child.